 - Measure the rain with a rain gauge.
 Measure the snow depth.

 - Plant seeds and watch them sprout.
 Use graph paper and map your garden area.
 Look at the seed packets and determine how close or far apart your plants need to be.
-(Peas and radishes are great to plant and watch them grow because they sprout and grow quickly.
+(Peas and radishes are great to plant and watch them grow because they sprout and grow quickly.)

 - Involve your child with cooking and baking.
 Talk about heat, measurements, liquids, solids, and how they react to heat and cold.
 Double a recipe and use those fraction-adding skills.
 Make half a batch of cookies and practice dividing the fractions.
 Teach your child to slice bread, cut a pizza, divide out the cookies, pour the juice and encourage them to explore quantities and fractions.

 - Lauri puzzles – these are THE best puzzles! (hand-eye coordination, predicting, matching)

 - Tray puzzles (hand-eye coordination, predicting, matching)

 - Puzzle books (predicting, matching, fine-motor skills, thinking, and logic)

 - Shape Blocks (shapes, colors, magnets, patterns)